robnolen/aws-scaling-threat-detection-workshop/docs/03-detection-and-remediation.md

 1. Go to the <a href="https://us-west-2.console.aws.amazon.com/securityhub/home?region=us-west-2#/findings" target="_blank">AWS Security Hub</a> console.
 2. The link should take you to the **Findings** section (if not, click on **Findings** in the navigation on the left).
+    * Add a filter by clicking in the **Add filter** box and scrolling down to **Product Name**, and paste in the word `Inspector`.
 	* Use your browser's find function **Control-F** and paste in `password authentication over SSH`
+    * The finding may not be on the first page of findings, use the `>` to move to the next page.

 <!-- Click in the **Add filter** box:
 * Scroll down to **Title**, change the operator to **CONTAINS** and paste in `password authentication over SSH`.
 -->

-In the results you will see a finding regarding SSH and password authentication for the instance that experienced the SSH brute force attack.
+Click on the finding regarding SSH and password authentication for the instance that experienced the SSH brute force attack and review.

 <!--
 1. Go to [AWS Security Hub](https://us-west-2.console.aws.amazon.com/securityhub/) in the AWS Management Console.